flyshark/jhu-cs318.github.io/project/setup.md

 The CS department's [lab machines](https://support.cs.jhu.edu/wiki/Category:Linux_Clients) already have these tools available under `/usr/local/data/cs318/x86_64`.
-You just need to modify your PATH setting to contain it.
-For Bash, that is to put the end of your `~/.bash_profile`:
+You just need to modify your PATH setting to include it.
+For Bash, that is to put the following at the end of your `~/.bash_profile`:
 ```
 export PATH=/usr/local/data/cs318/x86_64/bin:$PATH
 export LD_LIBRARY_PATH=/usr/local/data/cs318/x86_64/lib:$LD_LIBRARY_PATH
 ```
 For tcsh (the default login shell in ugrad lab machines in the CS department), the syntax is different: add `set path = (/usr/local/data/cs318/x86_64/bin $path)` to the end of your `~/.tcshrc`.
+Log out and re-login to let it take effect.

 Besides the lab machines, you may want to work on the projects on your own machines to be more productive.
 This page contains instructions to help you with the setup of the core development